RobertBerger/vagrant-phusion-baseimage/README.md

          click yes to the complaints you get that this software packages are not signed

+*) I guess (since it's Windoze) you rebooted already here if not it's now a good time to reboot, so the environment for the Virtualbox is set up properly.

 *) install Cygwin: http://www.cygwin.com/install.html and make sure you choose git:

        Git packages from the “Devel” category: